 The framework runs the candidate scorer to generate a score for each service set identifier (SSID) candidate.
 The SSID candidates can include multiple basic service set identifier (BSSID) candidates (generated by the network nominators).
 The candidate with the highest score is the winning candidate.

-The framework executes the user connect choice algorithm, which might make a user-selected network the new winning candidate.
+The framework executes the user connect choice algorithm, which might make a user-selected network the new winning candidate instead of using the winning candidate from the candidate scorer.

 The framework determines whether the winning candidate matches the currently connected network.
 To be considered a match, one of the following must be met: